Get the Recipes

 Sweet and Salty Spiced Nuts

 These nuts have an addictive combination of sweet, spicy, and salty.
-I love how the mix of dark brown sugar, cinnamon, salt, and smokey pimenton gets caught in the grooves of the pecans and walnuts, creating a crusty shell of flavor.
+I love how the mix of dark brown sugar, cinnamon, salt, and smoky pimenton gets caught in the grooves of the pecans and walnuts, creating a crusty shell of flavor.
 I added cashews for an extra salty, fatty element.
 I like to give this away after cocktail parties, knowing they'll most likely be devoured on the way home.